Stig Bergling: Prosecution, in prison and conjugal visits

-Bergling was in solitary confinement for 39 months in Kumla Prison before he ended up in mental health care, first in Karsudden Mental Hospital in Katrineholm and then Västervik Mental Hospital in Västervik in 1982.
+Bergling was in solitary confinement for 39 months in Kumla Prison before he ended up in mental health care, first in Karsudden Hospital in Katrineholm and then Västervik Mental Hospital in Västervik in 1982.
 In 1983, he was not considered to be in need of any additional care and the same year he came to Norrköping Prison.
 In Norrköping Prison, he had, at an early stage, been given permission to receive visits.
 A childhood friend, Elisabeth Sandberg, was coming to greet Bergling more often.
 The relationship developed, and while in prison Bergling change his name to Eugén Sandberg – Sandberg was his mother's maiden name – in connection with the marriage to Elisabeth Sandberg.
 They married in prison on 1 March 1986, the day after prime minister Olof Palme was murdered.
 They had resumed their acquaintance through correspondence during his prison time.
 She was at that time care assistant in the home care services in Spånga, divorced with four children.
 During the numerous visits in Norrköping and conjugal visits in her residence in Rinkeby the opportunity to plan an escape was given to them.

 From the beginning of 1985, Bergling was granted a total of 15 supervised or accompanied conjugal visits.
 In July 1985, the government rejected Bergling's request for pardon.
 Six months later his request for repeal of the special restrictions was also rejected.
 After he, in October 1985 smuggled out a letter, where he told of advanced escape plans, the accompanied conjugal visits were ceased.
 Until May 1987, he was only admitted supervised conjugal visits.
 In March 1987, he applied again for pardon and that the special restrictions be lifted.
 The government rejected the pardon application on August 27.
 According to the Supreme Commander's opinion, it would take more time before the most important actions to reduce the harmful effects of Bergling espionage were completed.
 There was also, according to the Supreme Commander, a real risk that Bergling still had knowledge that, if it came to the hands of some foreign power, would bring harm to the national security.
 Somewhat later the Ministry of Justice remitted the petition to amend the regulation of Bergling to the relevant authorities.
 On 24 September 1987, the Director General of the National Prison and Probation Administration, Ulf Larsson, submitted a memorandum on Bergling to the Ministry of Justice.
 He also informed that the National Prison and Probation Administration, in view of the government's rejection of pardon and the reasons for it, opposed easing of the regulations for Bergling.
 On 24 September, the National Prison and Probation Administration Department Manager Clas Amilon decided, without having been informed of Larsson's consultation response to the Ministry, to grant Bergling a new accompanied conjugal visit with the same arrangement as in July when he visited Gröna Lund in Stockholm – including a restaurant visit.
 The accompanied conjugal visit that began in the morning of 5 October 1987 was the first after the government's rejection of the pardon in August.